TheOdinProject/curriculum/javascript/organizing_code.md

-# Organizing Your Code and More
+# Organizing Your Javascript Code and More

 This is a catch-all section for helpful resources like Style Guides (so your code follows established conventions), libraries, regular expressions, page loading, Local Storage in the browser and security.